Azure-Samples/storage-blob-node-cors/README.md

 If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212)

+**Note: This sample will overwrite any existing CORS rules in the Azure Subscription you use.
+No cleanup is done after the sample is run.**

 ## Running this sample

 This sample can be run using either the Azure Storage Emulator that installs as part of the Azure SDK (In Windows only) - or by